 HDC does not work in all situations but is designed merely as a supplementary aid.

 The driver always bears ultimate responsibility for ensuring that the vehicle is driven safely.

-Hill descent control allows the car to roll at inching speed both forward and backward, assisted by the brake system.
+Hill descent control allows the car to roll at inching speed both forward and backward with enhanced engine braking.
 The speed can be increased by using the accelerator pedal.
 When the accelerator pedal is then released the car slows back down to crawling speed, regardless of the gradient of the hill and without the need for the foot brake to be used.
 The brake lights are switched on when the function is operating.

 The driver can brake and reduce crawling speed, or stop the car at any time by using the foot brake.

-- If the function is disabled while driving on a steep downhill gradient, the braking effect will gradually decrease.
+- Select a different drive mode in order to deactivate.
+If the drive mode is changed while driving on a steep downhill gradient, the braking effect will gradually decrease.

 The driving mode is not designed to be used on public roads.

 The function is deactivated when driving at higher speeds and must be reactivated at a lower speed, if required.